 As the global business landscape shifts and changes, M.B.A. programs are following suit.
 This is quickly creating increasingly diverse M.B.A. courses of study that feature a heightened international focus and an emphasis on teamwork.

 Part of the globalization of graduate-level business studies is the proliferation of super alliances among institutions in different countries.
-Recent developments in top M.B.A. programs include the OneM.B.A. degree attained through a 21-month program designed by five schools on four continents: Kenan-Flagler (University of North Carolina at Chapel Hill), Rotterdam School of Management (Netherlands), Monterrey Tech (Mexico), Fundação Getulio Vargas (São Paulo, Brazil), and Chinese University of Hong Kong.
-Core courses are designed by faculty members from the five universities.
+Developments in top M.B.A. programs include the OneM.B.A. degree attained through a 21-month program designed by 5 schools on 4 continents: Kenan-Flagler (University of North Carolina at Chapel Hill), Rotterdam School of Management (Netherlands), Monterrey Tech (Mexico), Fundação Getulio Vargas (São Paulo, Brazil), and Chinese University of Hong Kong.
+Core courses are designed by faculty members from the universities.
 Students attend classes at the institution that is nearest to them and also participate in regional courses.
-Students are expected to have at least seven years of managerial experience before entering the program.
+Students are expected to have at least 7 years of managerial experience before entering the program.

 Another example, the Trium Global Executive M.B.A., is offered in conjunction with New York University, London School of Economics, and HEC Paris.
-In the course of the 16-month program, students, who are expected to have several years' work experience, travel to the schools for two-week periods.
+In the course of the 16-month program, students who have already acquired several years' work experience travel to the schools for 2-week periods.

 The interM.B.A. is a full-time, year-long program offered across three European schools: University of Strathclyde (Scotland), Universiteit Nyenrode (Netherlands), and Euro-Méditerranée (France).
-Students split into groups and spend four months at each of the three schools while earning an M.B.A. degree.
+Students split into groups and spend 4 months at each of the 3 schools while earning an M.B.A. degree.

-Schools are working hard to encourage the same environment of teamwork that graduates will experience in the working world.
+In addition to an international emphasis, schools are working hard to encourage the same environment of teamwork that graduates will experience in the working world.
 Cohort structures, for example, have gained in popularity.
 In a cohort structure, you are placed with a specified number of fellow students—deliberately chosen for their diversity—either for the first few weeks of class or for the entire first year.
-Together with other members of your cohort, you'll solve problems as a team, resolve conflicts, sustain morale, achieve accountability, and, it is hoped, learn to reach your goals by becoming interdependent, just as you would in a corporate setting.
+Together with other members of your cohort, you'll solve problems as a team, resolve conflicts, sustain morale, achieve accountability, and learn to reach your goals by becoming interdependent, just as you would in a corporate setting.

 Reinvented graduate-level business programs are learning to "pit students against the curriculum and not against one another," says Sam Lundquist, chief of staff in the dean's office at Wharton Business School at the University of Pennsylvania.
 Stanford says its cooperative learning environment is a significant factor in the program's "joy coefficient," as George Parker, professor of finance, describes it.